 - Disney Vacation Club Hotels (DVC) and Disney’s Fort Wilderness Campground – Now Open!
 (Opened June 22, 2020).

-- The rest of the Non-DVC Walt Disney World Resort Hotels are starting a phased reopening on July 10 through October 14.
+- Non-DVC Walt Disney World Resort Hotels started a phased reopening on July 10 with reopening dates through Summer 2021.

 Guests arriving at a Disney World hotel will need a confirmed hotel reservation or dining reservation to enter.
 Important information will be sent to you from Disney before your arrival date so look for emails.